ravindu644/ravindu644/README.md

 👋 Hey there!
 I'm **Ravindu Deshan**, also known as `ravindu644` in the Android developer community.

----

-### 🚀 What I Do

 I'm passionate about customizing Android devices at the deepest level - from kernel compilation and custom recoveries to advanced system-level modifications.
 I love pushing the boundaries of what Android devices can do!

----

-### 📚 Community Contributions

-Most people know me for my work on the [**Android-Kernel-Tutorials**](https://github.com/ravindu644/Android-Kernel-Tutorials) repository, where I share the fundamentals of Android kernel development.
-It's specially designed for beginners who have no idea about kernel development or where to even start :)
+Most people know me for my work on the [**Android-Kernel-Tutorials**](https://github.com/ravindu644/Android-Kernel-Tutorials) repository, where I share the fundamentals of Android kernel development for beginners.

 ---